hesslee/sqlalchemy-altibase7/README.md

 # sqlalchemy-altibase7
 - Altibase support for SQLAlchemy implemented as an external dialect.
 - It is tested on Altibase v7.
+- This source code is maintained on https://github.com/hesslee/sqlalchemy-altibase7
-- This source code is based on https://pypi.org/project/sqlalchemy-altibase .
+- This source code is based on https://pypi.org/project/sqlalchemy-altibase
-- This package itself is uploaded on https://pypi.org/project/sqlalchemy-altibase7 .
+- This package is uploaded on https://pypi.org/project/sqlalchemy-altibase7

 # Changes from sqlalchemy-altibase
 - It is mainly supplemented for langchain connectivity.